PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 Parameter | Description
 --------- | -----------
-text | the value to set
+text | The actual text to be set.

 ## Set Context